wp-plugins/raw-html/readme.txt

 Contributors: whiteshadow
 Tags: posts, formatting, javascript, html, css, code Requires at least: 2.2
-Tested up to: 2.6.2
+Tested up to: 2.7
-Stable tag: 1.0.5
+Stable tag: 1.1

 Lets you use raw HTML or any other code in your posts.
+You can also disable smart quotes and other automatic formatting on a per-post basis.

 == Description ==

 This plugin lets you use raw HTML or any other code in your posts.
-Wrap a part of your post in special tags (below) to prevent WordPress from converting newlines to HTML paragraphs, escaping apostrophes and so on.
-Very useful if you need to add a CSS block or JavaScript to your post.
+One way to use it is to wrap a part of your post in special tags (below) to prevent WordPress from converting newlines to HTML paragraphs, escaping apostrophes and so on.
+This is very useful if you need to add a CSS block or JavaScript to your post.

+RawHTML will also add some new checkboxes to the "Write" screen that will let you disable certain WP filters on a per-post basis.
+This way you can :

+* Disable wptexturize (this filter creates smart quotes and other typographic characters).
+* Disable automatic paragraph creation.
+* Disable image smilies.
+* Disable convert_chars (this filter converts ampersands to HTML entities and "fixes" some Unicode characters).

 **Using the plugin**